-We have learned through research and experience that a full-time FSCS School Coordinator (also called Community School Coordinator) is essential for a community school to yield desired outputs and have used full-time Community School Coordinators in our 93 FSCS schools.
-Again, we have developed a plan to place a full-time Community School Coordinator in each of FSCS schools.
+We have learned through research and experience that a full-time FSCS School

+Coordinator is essential for a community school to yield desired outputs and we have used fulltime School Coordinators in our rural FSCS schools.
+Again, we have developed a plan to place a full-time School Coordinator in each of FSCS schools.
 Each coordinator will spend 100% of effort on FSCS.
-The coordinator will be hired within 120 days funding and paid from FSCS funds.
+The coordinator will be hired within 90 days funding and paid from FSCS funds.
 PRI, Consortium members, and principals will take part in the hiring.
-Placing a FSCS School Coordinator in each and every school is a strategy PRI has included in our FSCS programs for more than a decade.
-Based on our experience operating 93 community schools in similar communities, our qualifications prioritize the selection of FSCS School Coordinators who understand local context and can develop trust with residents.
-Education requirements are a postsecondary degree with a Bachelor's degree preferred.
-It is important to note that 85% of our current coordinators have a Bachelor's degree.
-The coordinators with less than a Bachelor's degree are located in our geographically isolated schools.
-Figure 17 summarizes the qualifications and responsibilities.
+Placing a School Coordinator in each and every school is a strategy PRI has included in all of our FSCS programs for more than a decade.
+Based on our experience operating 93 community schools in similar communities, our qualifications prioritize the selection of School Coordinators who understand local context and can develop trust with residents.
+Education requirements are a postsecondary degree with a Bachelor's degree required.
+Figure 20 summarizes the qualifications and responsibilities.

-FSCS School Coordinator (10 positions, 100% FTE) Figure 1 QUALIFICATIONS RESPONSIBILITIES A minimum of five years of experience in partnership development engagement with preference for school-community partnership Provide leadership for a single school while working collaboratively with the school principal to implement the comprehensive program plan Skills and knowledge coordinating a multi- faceted program Continually assess needs of students and families, evaluating the impact of the Demonstrated knowledge in best practices to support students to and through school FSCS program on these groups and continually modifying services to best meet needs • Experience partnering with families Serve as primary liaison with all • Excellent written and oral communication and presentation skills community partners; ensure partners are trained, understand their role, and Exceptional organizational skills and the implement according to their role ability to multi-task Communicate FSCS mission to community, parents, staff, and students Facilitate the School Advisory Board
+FSCS School Coordinator (4 positions, 100% FTE) Figure 20 QUALIFICATIONS RESPONSIBILITIES • A minimum of five years of experience in partnership development engagement with preference for school-community partnership • Provide leadership for a single school while working collaboratively with the school principal to implement the comprehensive program plan • Skills and knowledge coordinating a multi- faceted program • Continually assess needs of students and families, evaluating the impact of the • Demonstrated knowledge in best practices to support students to and through school FSCS program on these groups and continually modifying services to best meet needs Experience partnering with familiesExcellent written and oral communication • Serve as primary liaison with all community partners; ensure partners are and presentation skillsExceptional organizational skills and the trained, understand their role, and implement according to their role ability to multi-task Communicate FSCS mission to community, parents, staff, and students • Facilitate the School Advisory Board for the FSCS Project Director.

-A professional learning plan will be developed for each FSCS School Coordinator and for the FSCS Project Director.
 The principal investigator will work with the US Department of Education and their technical assistance providers to ensure our personnel have opportunities to participate in required and recommended training events.
-Our learning plan for the project's key positions-project director, FSCS School Coordinators-is summarized in Figure 18.
+Our learning plan for the project's key positions-project director, School Coordinators-is summarized in Figure 21.